mikekchar/df-invisible-gs/README.md

       - [X] Find the size of each `TILE_PAGE` block
         - Just count down until you get a non-indented block
         - I'm so glad that I don't care about computational complexity :-)
+      - [X] Get a list of all the file names (as unix filenames)
+      - [X] Find all the dimensions
+        - return "32x128" where 32 is x and 128 is y
     - [ ] Calculate the dimensions and names of the files
     - [ ] Generate the PNGs
   - [ ] Go through each folder documenting how to determine what needs to be drawn.